chenan02/saigo/README.md

 ### Engineering Tasks

 Engineering tasks will ask you to write some code, usually an application of some sort.
+As mentioned above, learners should routinely schedule brief (ten-minute) meetings with instructors while working on engineering-tasks.
+You will want to avoid writing 150 lines of code after only to find your solution has issues.
+Even learning can be agile.

 Be ready to demo your application when it is completed.
 Instructors want to see it in action!

 ## Recommended Resources